ipolychr/content-mlops/docs/cli.md

 * User-Friendly Interface:
   Click provides an intuitive and user-friendly interface for CLI commands.
-The clean syntax and well-defined options make it easy for users to understand and leverage the capabilities of the music genre classification system.
+The clean syntax and well-defined options make it easy for users to understand and leverage the capabilities of the Speech Emotion Recognition system.
 This user-friendly aspect enhances the overall usability of the CLI.

 * Flexibility and Extensibility:
   The modular nature of CLI commands allows for extensibility and flexibility.
-Additional commands can be added to the CLI to accommodate future enhancements or variations in the music genre classification pipeline.
+Additional commands can be added to the CLI to accommodate future enhancements or variations in the Speech Emotion Recognition pipeline.
 This adaptability ensures that the system can evolve with changing requirements and advancements in the field.

 ### How

-In the realm of music genre classification, a specific CLI command, "train_using_original_audios," is meticulously developed utilizing the Click framework.
+In the realm of Speech Emotion Recognition, a specific CLI command, "train_using_original_audios," is meticulously developed utilizing the Click framework.
 This command encapsulates the training pipeline for audio-based genre classification, exhibiting key components that enhance efficiency, reproducibility, and user-friendliness.